 Assessment Strategy: Assessments are an essential part of any training program.
 Assessments in mLearning courses can be in the form of games, puzzles, quizzes, etc. Consider the following points while developing assessments for your mLearning courses:

 - Feedback should be provided to the learners immediately

 - Users should not be allowed to enter more than 5 words in a “writing field”

 Technical Strategy: HTML5 and Responsive Design (RD) are the two major technologies that need to be considered while developing a mLearning course.
 Courses published to HTML5 can be accessed on all mobile devices, irrespective of screen-size and platform, whereas responsive design automatically adjusts the online courses to different screen sizes of various devices.

 We can also deliver training through mobile applications.
 Mobile applications are of two types –native apps and web apps.
-For more information on native apps and web apps, refer to the blog web apps and native apps for mobile learning.

 Hope you find this blog informative.
 Have anything to say.
 Please do share your comments.